rrednoss/alertmanager-signl4/README.md

 ## Open Points
 * [x] Write documentation on how to use and configure the app.
 * [x] Fix broken unit tests.
 The code needs to be refactored in some way that the Server has its Client as dependency.
-* [ ] Add more logging information to understand what the app is doing.
+* [x] Add structured logging to understand what the app is doing.
 * [ ] Add context timeout so that request aren't stuck forever inside the app if something goes wrong.
 * [ ] Add buffered channel to accept only a defined amount of parallel requests.
 * [ ] Add TLS Support.